-Defining the working plane with the Euler angle: PLANE EULER
+Defining the working plane with Euler angles: PLANE EULER

 Euler angles define a machining plane through up to three rotations about the respectively tilted coordinate system.
 The Swiss mathematician Leonhard Euler defined these angles.

 You can select the desired positioning behavior.